gruntjs/grunt-contrib-qunit/README.md

 ## Release History

+ * 2013-04-05   v0.2.1   Update to use PhantomJS 1.9.0.
+Fixes PhantomJS not found errors.
- * 2013-02-27   v0.2.0   Update to use PhantomJS 1.8.1.
+ * 2013-02-28   v0.2.0   Update to use PhantomJS 1.8.1.
- * 2013-02-14   v0.1.1   First official release for Grunt 0.4.0.
+ * 2013-02-15   v0.1.1   First official release for Grunt 0.4.0.
- * 2013-01-17   v0.1.1rc6   Updating grunt/gruntplugin dependencies to rc6.
+ * 2013-01-18   v0.1.1rc6   Updating grunt/gruntplugin dependencies to rc6.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
- * 2013-01-08   v0.1.1rc5   Updating to work with grunt v0.4.0rc5.
+ * 2013-01-09   v0.1.1rc5   Updating to work with grunt v0.4.0rc5.
 Switching to this.filesSrc api.
 Adding "urls" option for specifying absolute test URLs.
- * 2012-10-04   v0.1.0   Work in progress, not yet officially released.
+ * 2012-10-05   v0.1.0   Work in progress, not yet officially released.

 ---

 Task submitted by ["Cowboy" Ben Alman](http://benalman.com/)

-*This file was generated on Thu Mar 21 2013 15:10:48.*
+*This file was generated on Fri Apr 05 2013 19:55:03.*